Teaching Institution Pricing Guidelines

 To maximize enrollments, Teaching Institutions should price their courses to attract Home Institutions to purchase them for their students.
 Lower prices make it easier for Home Institutions to share in the revenue of the courses and to attract more of their own students to take them.
 Lower prices also make it easier for Home Institutions to share in the revenue of courses and to use them under fixed block tuition within semesters.

-Accordingly, CC recommends a market competitive price of $200 a credit hour.
+Accordingly, Acadeum recommends a market competitive price of $200 a credit hour.

 Home Institution Pricing Guidelines